bonitasoft/bonita-continuous-delivery-doc/md/deploy_with_static_inventory.md

 ### Scenario
 The scenarios follows the same rules as described in the [Scenario file reference](scenarios.md).
 There are five parameters that you don't have to forget to set-up:
 * bcd_provider: Infrastructure provider.
-It has to be set with `on-premises`
+It has to be set with `static-inventory`
 * ansible_ssh_user: The ssh user to use.
 * ansible_ssh_private_key_file: Private key file used by ssh.
-* bcd_inventory: Ansible inventory path required when `bcd_provider` is `on-premises`
+* bcd_inventory: Ansible inventory path required when `bcd_provider` is `static-inventory`
 * configuration: Configuration filename used to group variables for common deployment types.

-You can see an example of scenario in `bonita-continuous-delivery_x.x.x/scenarios/on_premise.yml.EXAMPLE`
+You can see an example of scenario in `bonita-continuous-delivery_x.x.x/scenarios/static_inventory.yml.EXAMPLE`

-## Deploy on-premise with Vagrant
+## Deploy with Vagrant
-You will see a complete example of deploying on-premise with Vagrant.
+You will see a complete example of deploying on existing virtual machines created with Vagrant.

 ::: warning
 For this tutorial it is highly recommended to have a clear understanding of [Vagrant](https://www.vagrantup.com/intro/index.html) prior to reading this documentation.